hkotek/hkotek.com/archive/altac-jobs-for-social-scientists.md

 ### More technical: data science and variants

 Work with annotated data to train machine-learning models and/or analyze their results.
-Usually requires an understanding of NLP and AI/ML tools as well as data analysis methods.
+Usually requires an understanding of NLP and AI/ML tools and/or as data analysis methods.

 Some job titles: **Data Analyst, Data Scientist, Data Science Analyst, Search Quality Analyst, Language Analyst, NLP engineer, Language Engineer, Computational Linguist, Conversational AI Engineer, Applied Scientist, NLP Scientist, Localization Engineer**